jorgemasgomez/almondcv2/README.md

 # Open RGB Imaging Workflow for Morphological and Morphometric Analysis

-**Mas-Gómez, Jorge; Rubio, Man**Open RGB Imaging Workflow for Morphological and Morphometric Analysis

 ## Overview

-This repository provides an open-source implementation of the RGB imaging workflow for morphological and morphometric analysis of fru**uela; Dicenta, Federico; Martínez-García, Pedro José.**
+This repository provides an open-source implementation of the RGB imaging workflow for morphological and morphometric analysis of fruits and seeds.

 *Open RGB Imaging Workflow for Morphological and Morphometric Analysis of Fruits and Seeds using AI: A Case Study on Almonds.*